Michael Sallustio, JD

 Mediation can help with disputes concerning:

-Family and Business Matters; Child Custody: Neighbor Issues; Workplace; School; Estates; and much more.
+Family and Business Matters; Child Custody; Neighbor Issues; Workplace; School; Estates; and much more.

 About Michael Sallustio

 Michael Sallustio is a former attorney and entrepreneur.
 After practicing law for five years, he realized he didn’t like the adversarial nature of his role in the legal system.
 That’s when he pursued his passion for health and nutrition and owned and operated several related businesses.
 When he later became embroiled in a custody battle, he became inspired to become a mediator.
 He realized he could be of better service to people in conflict by helping them come together with a solution that satisfied both parties rather than advocating for one side resulting in a winner and a loser.
 He's committed to seeing all sides of a story and approaching conflict from a place of objectivity, helping people reach a common ground that was previously clouded by the emotion of being embroiled in a difficult situation.
-Michael also feels passionately about sparing people the enormous amount of time, energy and expense that results from a bitter legal conflict.
+Michael also feels passionate about sparing people the enormous amount of time, energy, and expense that results from a bitter legal conflict.

 My mission at Arundel Mediation is simple: To provide a safe, open forum for having an honest, productive discussion about how to move beyond the roadblocks to a mutually beneficial resolution.
 Our team goes above and beyond to cater to your specific needs.
 For more information or general inquiries, get in touch today.